-Whilst consent is a very useful legal basis for scientific research, it can present a challenge for researchers to meet the standards required by the GDPR.
+Whilst consent is a very useful legal basis for scientific research, it can present a challenge for researchers to meet the standards required by the General Data Protection Regulation (GDPR).
 Consent, as defined by the GDPR, is required to be a ‘freely given, specific, informed and unambiguous indication’ of the data subject’s wishes regarding the processing of their personal data.
 When consent is used as a legal basis to process special category data such as health or genetic data, consent is also required to be ‘explicit’.

 For many studies, particularly those that are longitudinal or cohort-based, the collection of data began prior to the introduction of the GDPR and the consent form used may not have been designed to meet current requirements.
 Without a suitable legal basis for processing, it could be impossible to work with the data in the future.